What Is a Proportional Split Based on Income?

-A simple explanation of proportional expense sharing for couples.
+A simple explanation of proportional expense sharing, with a clear formula and real-life example

 illustration of a modern balance scale, where each side holds different quantity and size of gold coins to show proportional